 Josh's my first memory is watching him punch a kid in the face at Sunday school.
 Losing patience after being bullied over the rights to his favorite toy, he landed a right hook worthy of a highlight reel.
-As his adversary groaned in pain, the teacher rushed in, ready to enforce justice.
+As his opponent wailed in pain, the teacher rushed in, ready to enforce justice.

 “Josh Bates!
 What have you done!?”

-He calmly replied, tilting his head back and raising an eyebrow to the sky, with perfect eye contact and a slightly anxious smile.
+He calmly answered, tilting his head back and raising his eyebrows to the sky, with perfect eye contact and a slightly anxious smile.

-“Well... don’t ever do that again,” his disciplinary response came, but he was caught off guard by his seriousness and could only chase the consequences.
+“Well... don’t ever do that again,” his disciplinary response came, caught off guard by his seriousness, and he was able to chase the consequences.

 The fundamental honesty faced with danger would become a defining characteristic of his life.